 Once you know how to work a straight edge and how to work a corner, it is very easy to continue the pattern.

 If you need help with any of the abbreviations and terms please take a look at this page.

-For any help with creating a chain, or how to make the treble stitch, take a look at the crochet video tutorials page here.
+For any help with creating a chain, or how to make the treble stitch, take a look at the crochet basics page here.

 How To Crochet A Granny Square

 4mm (G/6) crochet hook